alan-turing-institute/AutisticaCitizenScience/CODE_OF_CONDUCT.md

 Everyone who participates in Autistica/Turing citizen science project activities is required to conform to this Code of Conduct.
 This Code of Conduct applies to all spaces managed by the Autistica/Turing citizen science project including, but not limited to, in person focus groups and workshops, and communications online via GitHub.
-By participating, participants indicate their acceptance of the procedures by which the Autistica/Turing citizen science project research team resolves any Code of Conduct incidents, which may include storage and processing of their personal information.
+By participating, contributors indicate their acceptance of the procedures by which the Autistica/Turing citizen science project research team resolves any Code of Conduct incidents, which may include storage and processing of their personal information.

 ### 2.1 Expected Behaviour